bhavi1501/Tourism-Trend-Analysis/README.md

-# 🧭 Travel Triangle EDA Project
+# 🧭 Tourism Trend Analysis

 ## 📘 Overview
 This project focuses on analyzing **travel package data** obtained from the **Travel Triangle** website.